civilservicelgbt/civilservicelgbt.github.io/_archives/2021-06-01-mentoring-programme.md

 If you're interested in taking part, the first step is to sign up.
 You can sign up as both a mentor and a mentee if you like.

-> Registratons for the first round of the programme are open from 7 June 2021 to 31 July 2021.
-> We will start matching mentors and mentees after the registration window has closed.

 ### Become a mentor

 ![](https://www.civilservice.lgbt/images/store/mentoring-scheme/twitter-timeline--become-a-mentor.png)